cryptwh0ads/root-path-project/documentation/README.md

 # Root Path Prototype API

-This API was written in NodeJS (Firebase).
+This API was written in NodeJS (w/ Firebase).

 > **Remember**: This project has been in development phase